hues4x/angela-yu-web-bootcamp/README.md

 **Section 5-13 (CSS / FLEXBOX / GRID / BOOTSTRAP)**
 * Capstone Project 2: With HTML & CSS only, create a personal site - https://capstone-project-2-eight.vercel.app/
 #
+**Section 14-17 (JAVASCRIPT / DOM / DICE GAME)**
+* BOSS LEVEL CHALLENGE 1: Using only intermediate JS and what we've learned about the DOM in previous lessons, create a dice game. - https://dice-game-js-mu.vercel.app/
+#